 Ready to dive in and learn how to complete these steps?
 Read on for more information on how to hire your next great CSR.

-Customer service representatives are on the front lines day in and day out, helping customers solve the issues they're having with your products or services.
-So in order to keep your customers happy, you need strong, empathetic communicators on your team.
+Customer service representatives are on the front lines day in and day out, troubleshooting with customers and helping them resolve a wide range of challenges.
+So you need to have strong, empathetic communicators on your team.
 And in today's marketplace, you're not only going to have to be smart about who you hire — you're going to have to be fast when hiring them, too.

 Did you know that it took an average of 31 days to fill the 700,000 CSR positions posted last year?
 Now take a step back and consider how long it's been taking you to hire for your open roles.
-If your hiring is taking longer than that, know that you're missing out on quality candidates.
+Is your hiring process taking longer than that?
+If so, you're probably missing out on quality candidates.
 And if your number is lower than that, consider finding further efficiencies in your process, given that top talent can be on the market for as little as 10 days.

 But where do you begin finding those efficiencies?
-Use this diagram to identify opportunities for making your recruitment process more time-effective.
+Use the diagram below to identify opportunities for making your recruitment process more time-effective.

 However, these numbers can vary greatly based on your location.
-So head on over to our salary calculator to see the most up-to-date data on hourly rates for CSRs in your specific markets.
+So head on over to our salary calculator to see the most up-to-date data on hourly rates for CSRs in your specific market.

 top talent can be on the market for as little as 10 days, so your hiring process needs to be swift and efficient.

-A customer service representative is the first person someone will speak with when they're unhappy or have a question about your company's offerings, so first and foremost they need to be effective problem solvers and good communicators.
-As far as other necessary skills, meet with the hiring manager and other leaders in your customer service department to understand what traits will position someone to be successful in the role.
-Put together a list of "must-have" skills — like those mentioned above — and a list of "nice-to-have" skills — like live chat experience or knowledge of refunds, exchanges and adjustments processes.
+As far as other necessary skills, meet with hiring managers and other leaders in your customer service department to understand what traits will position someone to be successful in the role.
+Put together a list of "must-have" skills — like the two mentioned above — and a list of "nice-to-have" skills — like live-chat experience or knowledge of refunds, exchanges and adjustments processes.

-Gone are the days in which a job description could go on for paragraph after paragraph citing every duty and responsibility until the reader went cross-eyed.
-But today, concision and engagement is key — especially with all of the job postings out there for CSRs.
+Gone are the days when a job description could go on for paragraph after paragraph, citing every duty and responsibility until the reader went cross-eyed.
+Today, using concise and engaging language is key — especially considering the volume of job postings out there for CSRs right now.
 To make sure your job description catches a candidate's attention and excites them to apply, keep these three tips top of mind.

-use your job description to show how CSRs are not only respected internally, but critical to your business's success.
+use your job description to show that CSRs are critical to the success of your business.

-Given the rapid change transforming almost every aspect of today's workforce, it's important to know what to expect when hiring for customer service representatives.
-After all, you're not looking to just fill a few positions today — you want the knowledge and insights that will strengthen your recruiting over the long term, as well.
+Given the rapid change transforming almost every aspect of today's workforce, it's important to know what to expect when hiring CSRs.
+After all, you're not looking to just fill a few positions today — you want to gain knowledge and insights that will strengthen your recruiting process over the long term as well.

 Here are the trends you need to know today:

-- Burning Glass anticipates a 4.9 percent growth in customer service rep positions by 2029 — with the insurance industry driving a lot of that demand.
+- Burning Glass anticipates a 4.9 percent growth in CSR positions by 2029 — with the insurance industry driving a lot of that demand.

 - California, Texas and Florida lead the pack when it comes to hiring CSRs, so employers in those markets will need to be even more strategic and competitive with their recruitment plans.

 - Live chat continues to have a major influence on the industry.
-In fact, 77 percent of consumers today said they wouldn't make a purchase without that capability.
+In fact, 77 percent of customers today said they wouldn't make a purchase without that capability.

 To learn more, check out our comprehensive guide to talent trends impacting the office and administration space.

-77% of today's consumers wouldn't make a purchase if there was no option to live chat with a CSR.
+A full 77% of customers won't make a purchase unless they have the option to live chat with a CSR.

 With so many avenues available to source candidates, it can be overwhelming to determine which ones are right for your company.
 After all, things like the size of your business, your recruitment budget and your specific hiring needs will shape how much ground you're able to cover.

-Reach out to Randstad's experts in the office and administration space today to discuss how we can help you find your next great customer service representative.
-Or, if you'd rather browse candidates first, head over to our Find Employees portal to introduce yourself to our nationwide pool of talent.
+Reach out to Randstad's experts in the office and administration space today to discuss how we can help you find your next great CSR.
+Or if you'd rather browse candidates first, search our talent database to find your next great new hire.